mukund1403/tp/docs/UserGuide.md

 This command will exit the current group.

+### Show balance of user: `balance`

+Shows list of members the user owes money to.

+Format: `balance USER_NAME`

+Example: `balance Shaoliang`

+This command will display the balance of the user named Shaoliang.

 ### Settle expenses: `settle`

 Settles the expenses between two users in the group.